tunceratac/Single-Page-React/README.md

-# Single Page Website using React
+# A Single-page Website using React Framework

-<h2> A single-page website using React framework.</h1>

 - The webpage should be able to switch between light and dark mode using the button on the top right.